Duality between S^2 P^4 and the Double Quintic Symmetroid: The Geometry of

-In the next section, we will introduce the the double cover $\hcoY$ of the symmetroid $\Hes$.
-After making a nice resolution of $\widetilde\hcoY \to \hcoY$ in Subsection~\ref{subsection:IV}, we find a Lefschetz collection in the derived category $\sD^b(\widetilde\hcoY)$ in Theorem \ref{thm:Gvan},
+In the next section, we will introduce the double cover $\hcoY$ of the symmetroid $\Hes$.
+After making a nice resolution of $\widetilde{\hcoY}\to\hcoY$ in Section \ref{sec:The-resolution-Y}, we find a Lefschetz collection in the derived category $\sD^{b}(\widetilde{\hcoY})$ in Theorem \ref{thm:Gvan},

-Since the singularity of the double symmetroid $\hcoY$ is complicated, the theorem \cite[Theorem 1]{Lef} seems to be difficult to apply for the resolution $\widetilde\hcoY\to \hcoY$ to obtain the categorical resolution $\widetilde\sD$ of $D^b(\hcoY)$.
-However, we expect that the Lefschetz collection (\ref{eqn:Lefschetz-D-Y}) gives a Lefschetz decomposition of a categorical crepant resolution, if exists, of $\sD^b(\hcoY)$.
-We present further discussions about the relations between the (dual) Lefschetz collections (\ref{eqn:Lefschetz-D-X}) and (\ref{eqn:Lefschetz-D-Y}) at the end of the next subsection.
+Since the singularity of the double symmetroid $\hcoY$ is complicated, the theorem \cite[Theorem 1]{Lef} seems to be difficult to apply for the resolution $\widetilde{\hcoY}\to\hcoY$ to obtain the categorical resolution $\widetilde{\sD}$ of $D^{b}(\hcoY)$.
+However, we expect that the Lefschetz collection (\ref{eqn:Lefschetz-D-Y}) gives a Lefschetz decomposition of a categorical crepant resolution, if exists, of $\sD^{b}(\hcoY)$.